profcameron/profcameron.github.io/README.md

-# portfolio
+# www.ericcameron.dev source code

 Welcome to my web portfolio!
-I am going to highlight some of my various strengths here.
-Thanks for visiting!
+This is the source for my site.

+I did all the coding by hand because I do love my coding!